 Which Golden Rule will be more influential as Baltimore moves forward?See results without voting

 Social Justice and the Rush to Judgement

-‘Purge’ is not the only word whose meaning has changed over the decades.
-The word ‘Justice’ also no longer seems to carry the same meaning.
+"Purge" is not the only word whose meaning has changed over the decades.
+The word "Justice" also no longer seems to carry the same meaning.
 In these times people seem to expect instant gratification to be handed to them, even on matters that they have no involvement in.
 True justice takes time.
 You have to get all the facts.
 You have to understand how those facts are relevant to the question at hand.
-If you are not there, you do not know what happened.
+If you were not there, you do not know what happened.